 A brief background of Canada’s electoral system:

-Canada’s political system is a constitutional monarchy, composed of the Queen of Canada, officially represented by the Governor General (by the lieutenant-governor at the provincial level), the Senate and the House of Commons.
-The 105 members of the Senate are appointed by the Governor General on the recommendation of the Prime Minister.
-The House of Commons, on the other hand, has 338 members who are elected by citizens.
-So, in a constitutional monarchy, although the Queen is the head, she does not govern.
+Canada’s political system is a constitutional monarchy, composed of the Queen of Canada, officially represented by the Governor-General (by the lieutenant-governor at the provincial level), the Senate and the House of Commons.
+The Governor-General appoints the 105 members of the Senate on the recommendation of the Prime Minister.
+The House of Commons, on the other hand, has 338 members and are elected by the citizens.
+In a constitutional monarchy, although the Queen is the head, she does not govern.

 Aside from federal elections, there are also provincial elections.
 This is where citizens vote for the Members of the Legislative Assembly, for which Manitoba has 57 seats.
 According to Elections Manitoba, the next provincial election is set for October 6, 2020.

 Meanwhile, on the municipal level, citizens vote for their representatives in municipal or city politics.
 You get to choose a mayor and a councillor, and in some cases, you will also vote for a school board trustee, regional councillor or regional chair.
 It is held every four years in October (Elections Manitoba).

 You can vote in a federal election if you: